AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-03-performing-basic-process-building/quizz.md

 </details>

-## :small_red_triangle_down: Which sequence of steps needs to be followed to deploy your created Process?
+## 💮 Which sequence of steps needs to be followed to deploy your created Process?

 _Choose the correct answer._